am1tyadav/Neural-Network-from-Scratch-Python/README.md

 # Create and Train a Neural Network in Python

 An implementation to create and train a simple neural network in python - just to learn the basics of how neural networks work.
+Note: if you're looking for an implementation which uses automatic differentiation, take a look at [scalarflow](https://github.com/am1tyadav/scalarflow)

 Run the full example: